.

 With the influx of data and insights, patient education becomes paramount.

-• Actionable insights: By contextualizing results and offering actionable recommendations, labs can play a pivotal role in guiding patients towards healthier choices and informed health decisions.
+• Actionable Insights: By contextualizing results and offering actionable recommendations labs can guide patients toward healthier choices and informed health decisions.

 LIS System